 On September 13, 2012, the U.S. Federal Reserve announced that it would increase its policy accommodations by purchasing additional Agency MBS at a pace of \$40 billion per month in order to support a stronger recovery of the U.S. economy and to combat inflation.
+In an effort to keep long-term interest rates at low levels, on December 12, 2012, the U.S. Federal Reserve announced an expansion of its asset buying program starting in January 2013, at which time it would commence outright purchases of longer-term Treasury securities at a pace of \$45 billion per month.
+This new Treasury securities purchase program replaces "Operation Twist," which expired in December 2012.
+In addition to these purchases, the U.S. Federal Reserve intends to maintain its existing policy of reinvesting principal payments from its holdings of Agency debt and Agency MBS in additional Agency MBS.
 Unlike the prior two bond purchase programs implemented by the U.S. Federal Reserve to aid the sluggish economy, no definitive program end date or total target purchase amount was provided.
 Rather, the U.S. Federal Reserve plans to closely monitor incoming information on economic and financial developments and adjust its actions accordingly.
 Specifically, should the outlook for the labor market not improve substantially, the U.S. Federal Reserve will continue its purchase of Agency MBS, undertake additional asset purchases and employ its other policy tools as appropriate until such improvement is achieved in a context of price stability.
-The U.S. Federal Reserve also announced that it would continue through the end of the year its program to extend the average maturities of its holdings of U.S. treasury securities as announced in June 2012, and maintain its existing policy of reinvesting principal payments from its holdings of Agency debt and Agency MBS in additional Agency MBS.
-The U.S. Federal Reserve also stated its intent to keep the target range for the federal funds rate at 0% to .25% and that it anticipates that economic conditions are likely to warrant exceptionally low levels for the federal funds rate at least through mid-2015.
+In an unexpected move on December 12, 2012, the U.S. Federal Reserve also announced its determination to tie the end date of exceptionally low interest rates to specific macroeconomic targets.
+In doing so, the U.S. Federal Reserve stated its intent to keep the target range for the federal funds rate below 0.25% until either the unemployment rate drops below 6.5% or the projected inflation rate over the next one to two years increases above 2.5%.
+Upon satisfaction of either of these macroeconomic targets, the U.S. Federal Reserve intends to return to monetary policy goals of maximum employment and long-term inflation of 2%, which is consistent with the previously announced target end date of mid-2015 for a target federal funds rate below 0.25%.